pad

 Viewing and then discussing the films in terms of characters, plots, and themes would be one way to learn about human behavior and our own emotional responses to them.

-In general, any film which entertains is good therapy for just simply having a recreational timeout from our cares and worries.
+In general, any film that entertains is good therapy for just simply having a recreational timeout from our cares and worries.
 Films which go further and not only entertain, but touch our hearts, minds, and souls, not only teach us a great deal about ourselves, but about human nature.